-6. Connections to a subwoofer are madevia a line level audio connection from the receiver (3) to the line level input of a subwoofer with a built in amplifier.
-If a passive subwoofer is used, the connection first goes to a power amplifier, which will be connected to one or more subwoofer speakers.
+- 6. Connections to a subwoofer are made via a line level audio connection from the receiver to the line level input of a subwoofer with a built in amplifier.
+If a passive subwoofer is used, the connection first goes to a power amplifier, which will be connected to one or more subwoofer speakers. - 7.
+If an outboard multichannel digital audio adapter is used, connect the six outputs of the adapter to the 6 CH.